 World Series Experience and History

 Over the last 20 years, many stadiums have hosted World Series games, most of which being old Yankee Stadium which was recently replaced in the Bronx.
-Whether it be Turner Field in Atlanta or AT&T Park in San Francisco, the World Series transforms any major league park to the most electric place in the country for a few nights every October.
+Whether it be Busch Stadium in St. Louis or AT&T Park in San Francisco, the World Series transforms any major league park to the most electric place in the country for a few nights every October.

 1960: Bill Mazeroski's Walk-Off Home Run